mfumagalli/ngsTools/TUTORIAL.md

 The output file has one line for each boostrapped replicate.

 It is very useful to estimate a multi-dimensional SFS, for instance the joint SFS between 2 populations (2D).
-This can be used for making inferences on their divergence process (time, migration rate and so on).
-Later we will use the 2D-SFS as prior information for our estimating population genetic differentiation.
+This can be used for making inferences on their divergence process (time, migration rate and so on) or even used as prior information for estimating population genetic differentiation.

 An important issue when doing this is to be sure that we are comparing the exactly same corresponding sites between populations.
 ANGSD does that automatically and considers only a set of overlapping sites.